Democratic Army of Greece: The oath of the DSE fighter

-The following text was the oath that DSE members must swear and abide by.
+The following text was the oath that DSE members had to swear and abide by.
 During enrollment, the member would swear:

-“I, a child of the Greek people and a DSE fighter, swear to battle with gun in hand, to shed my blood, and give even my life to banish from the soil of my motherland every last foreign occupier.
-To banish every trace of fascism.
-To secure and defend the national independence and territorial integrity of my motherland.
-To secure and defend democracy, honor, work, fortune, and progress of my people.
+“I, child of the People of Greece and fighter of the DSE, swear: To fight with a gun in hand, to spill my blood and give my own life, in order to kick every last foreign occupier from the soil of my country.
+To eliminate every trace of fascism.
+To secure and defend the national independence and territorial integrity of my country.
+To secure and defend Democracy, the honor, the labor, the property and progress of my people.

-I swear to be a good, brave and disciplined soldier, to carry out all the orders of my superiors, to observe all regulations, and not betray any secrets of the DSE.
+I swear to be a good, brave and obedient soldier, to execute all the orders of my superiors, to abide by all clauses of the bylaws and to keep the secrets of the DSE.

-I swear to be a good example to the people, to encourage popular unity and reconciliation, and to avoid any action that reduces and dishonors me, as a person and as a fighter.
+I swear to be a model of good behavior to the people, carrier and inspirer of popular unity and reconciliation, and to avoid every deed that reduces or dishonors me, as an individual and as a fighter.

-My ideal is a free and strong democratic Greece and the progress and prosperity of the people.
-And in the service of my ideal I offer my gun and my life.
+My ideal is a free and strong Democratic Greece, the progress and well-being of the people.
+And I place my gun and my life in the service of my ideal.

-If I ever prove to be a liar, and with bad intent violate my oath, let the vengeful hand of the nation, and the hate and scorn of the people, fall upon me implacably.”
+If I ever prove to be a reneger and I violate my oath in bad faith, may the punishing hand of the Fatherland and the hatred and scorn of my people fall upon me mercilessly.”